paul-schultz/project_euler/README.md

 4. A problem_name.md file that will contain a sometimes brief, sometimes too long summary of the Project Euler problem and the steps that I took to find a solution to it.

-Project Rules:
-1. Use of StackOverflow is allowed, but only for finding guidance on an individual part of the problem (i.e. most efficient way to check if a number is a palindrome) but not for the overall solution to the problem itself (i.e. Project Eueler problem 4 solution).